DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     self.history.append(self.prob_win.copy())
     self.count[i] += 1
 ```

-The first function returns either True or False depended on if the value of `random.random()` is less than the true probability of bandit $i$.
+The first function, `pull()`, returns either True or False depended on if the value of `random.random()` is less than the true probability of bandit $i$.
 This is unnecessary in practice.
-Instead, a call to either the `BayesianAB` class or specific method (such as `epsilon greedy`) inside `BayesianAB` should be triggered with a new visitor, and by the end of the visit, you would know if the visitor has purchased (True) or not (False).
-In `Python`, `True` is given a numerical value of 1 and `False` 0.
+Instead, a call to either the `BayesianAB` class or specific method (such as `Epsilon Greedy`) inside `BayesianAB` should be triggered with the arrival of a new visitor, and by the end of the visit, you would know if the visitor has purchased (True) or not (False).
+In `Python`, `True` is given a numerical value of 1 and `False` a value of 0.

-The `update` function updates the mean.
+The `update()` function updates the mean.
 It also adds the new empirical probabilities to the list `history` and increase the count of bandit $i$ being picked by 1.

 Here is the actual method inside `BayesianAB` that implements `epsilon greedy`:

 ```python
   def epsilon_greedy(
       self,